 The force applied on an object is calculated using the formula , where is the acceleration of the object (measured in metres per second squared, or m/s2) and is its mass (measured in kilograms, or kg).
 The force is then measured in newtons.
 Which of the following is the expression of newtons in terms of the base units kilograms, metres, and seconds?

 In an equation relating physical quantities, the dimensions on both sides of the equation must be identical, so the dimension of force must be equal to the dimension of mass multiplied by the dimension of acceleration.

 Mass is an SI base quantity, with SI base unit kilogram.
 Acceleration, however, is not an SI base quantity, but it too may be given by a standard equation where is the velocity and is the time elapsed.
 Again, the dimensions on both sides of the equation must be identical.
 On the right-hand side of this equation, we have one SI base quantity, time, but another that is still a derived quantity, velocity.
 However, velocity may be expressed by a standard equation where is the displacement and is the time.
-Now, we finally have an equation where the right-hand side is expressed entirely in SI base units, length and time.
+Now, we finally have an equation where the right-hand side is expressed entirely in SI base quantities, length and time.
 Working backward from this equation, we may rewrite the equation for acceleration:

 And working backward from this equation, we can rewrite the equation for force:

 We now have force expressed entirely in SI base quantities.
 Substituting in the dimensions for each of these quantities, we have and by substituting in the SI units for these quantities, we obtain the SI unit for force, the newton, in terms of the base SI units: which is answer (C).

 We can follow this process to find the derived SI unit for any physical quantity.
 Let’s look at another, more complicated example.